This is the version of 2016–03-10. We still have the year 2000 version available.

 The Guildford protocol aims to find a set of minimal restrictions on archives such that a global and local system will work.
 A second key aim of this document is to provide a set of rules such that if they are followed locally, require almost no central effort.
 However a small amount of work has to be provided by a central archive.
 This archive is called the core archive.
 It contains ReDIF templates that describe all known archives in the system.

-A limitation of this document is that it will not deal with charging money for metadata i.e. that the description of documents is free.
+A limitation of this document is that it will not deal with charging money for metadata.
+We assume that the description of documents is free.
 Limiting the access to the documents themselves is possible but remains outside of the scope of the document.

 The last limitation is that the protocol is not concerned with providing end user services.
-For example the protocol does not provide any ideas on how to present documents on a web server, how documents should be indexed etc. However one of the key features of the protocol is that software used to perform these task can be written by a community of contributors and distributed among sites for the benefits of everybody.
-There may be a variety of software tools written to render the data in all sorts of ways, to prepare all sorts of indexes, fire up a number of search tools etc. At the moment many archives are trying hard to tackle these issues on their own for their local needs.
-The usage of the protocol will go a long way towards eliminating this multiplication of effort.
+For example the protocol does not provide any ideas on how to present documents on a web server, on how documents should be indexed etc. However one of the key features of the protocol is that software used to perform these task can be written by a community of contributors and distributed among sites for the benefits of everybody.

 The “authority” is a group of people that have come together to implement the Guildford protocol on a set of documents and metadata.
-"RePEc" is an authority that supports the creation and deployment of ReDIF data in economics according to the Guildford protocol.
-For the rest of the document, we will use the name "RePEc" to refer to the authority.
+Authorities are listed at the end of this document.

 “ReDIF (Research Document Information Format)” is a set of rules to encode information about papers, series, and copying rights.
 It is discipline independent and independent of an organisational structure that supports its creation and deployment.